20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 }
 ```

 Here, $\nu$ and $\sigma$ are 'dummy' indices (ie they are repeated), and $\mu$ is a 'free' index (not repeated).
 The size of the resulting tensor is equal to the number of free indices.
-One more key rule is that only indices of opposite valence sum: eg an up index *always* sums with a down index, and you do not sum two indices of the same valence - though this almost never crops up
+One more key rule is that only indices of opposite valence sum: eg an up index *always* sums with a down index, and you do not sum two indices of the same valence - though this almost never crops up.
 See this [^indices] footnote for more examples

 The last thing we need to learn now is how to raise and lower the indices of a multidimensional object, eg $ A^{\mu\nu} $.
 As a rule (which seems a bit arbitrary), we set the dummy index to the index we wish to raise and lower, and set the free index to the new relabeled index.
 Eg to lower the first index, we sum over it, and set the second index of the metric tensor to our new index name